NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 CUBIC is more friendly to AIMD TCP, if the value of *C* is lower.
-However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in fast, long-distance networks.
+However, we do not recommend setting *C* to a very low value like 0.04, since CUBIC with a low *C* cannot efficiently use the bandwidth in fast and long-distance networks.
 Based on these observations and extensive deployment experience, we find *C*=0.4 gives a good balance between AIMD- friendliness and aggressiveness of window increase.
 Therefore, *C*